 Saturday 23 October – DUDLEY Town Hall (6pm) 01384-812812

-Tickets can be purchased at face value in advance or on the day of the show at venue Box Offices.
+Tickets can be purchased at face value in advance or on the day of the show at the venue Box Offices.
 Bookings on line or by phone usually incur additional ticket fees or transaction charges over which All Star Wrestling have no control.

 ALL STAR WRESTLING

-Writer: Russell Plummer – Photographs: Tony Knox
+Writer: Russell Plummer – Photographer: Tony Knox

-Kendo Nagasaki book launch
+Kendo Nagasaki Book Launch

 Kendo Nagasaki promoting the launch of his autobiography.